Tanman1712/startup/README.md

+# Simon DB
+I can probably yoink most of the high score storage for my startup.
+Files to refer to in simon-db are the database.js which sets up the mongo client and the env variables, and index.js where we reference the new DB for getting the high scores and such.

+Collections are the tables storing the values which we can add items using insertOne or query items.
+I'm going to need at least three collections.
+One to hold users, another to hold the different questions, and the last one might not actually be needed but I could use it to help the user table not hold too large of objects by having it hold users friends (if I get around to implementing that).
+Honestly, I think I can store most things I'll need in just two collections.

+### Items with User Collections
+Username, password, array of which questions have been answered and their choice, friends ids?

+### Items with Question Collections
+Questions choice 1 and 2, times each were selected, potentially percentages but might just calculate them on the spot, ...

+# Database Service
+Might need to restart before each deployment so heres the code for easy reference

+ssh -i ../production.pem ubuntu@3.128.75.219

+sudo vi /etc/environment

+pm2 restart all --update-env

+pm2 save

 # Simon Service
 I was in the middle of making some changes to my startup and currently it doesn't work so I'll try to just commit the readme.